Mammillaria rhodantha Link & Otto

 This species is native to Mexico.

-The specific epithet "rhodantha" derives from the Ancient Greek words "rhodo," meaning "rose-colored" and "anthos," meaning "flower," and refers to the coloration of the flowers.
+The specific epithet "rhodantha" derives from the Ancient Greek words "rhodo," meaning "rose-colored," and "anthos," meaning "flower," and refers to the coloration of the flowers.

 How to Grow and Care for Mammillaria rhodantha

 Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
-If you are growing M. rhodantha indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
+If growing M. rhodantha indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 If possible, place the pot on the balcony or in the garden for extra light from spring to fall.